 That was all she needed to say.
 We were convinced.
 Even knowing I have a gluten allergy, I still wanted to eat a dapple.
-The three of us eagerly received the cardboard tray full of fried apple rings sprinkled in powdered sugar.
+The three of us eagerly received the cardboard tray full of fried apple rings sprinkled with powdered sugar.

 My first bite into the fluffy exterior was like heaven to my taste buds, especially since I haven’t eaten anything containing gluten for quite some time.
-However, as soon as my tongue touched the apple slice, it was immediately revolted.
+However, as soon as my tongue touched the apple slice, it immediately revolted.
 It was hot and slimy and seemed like the apple taste had been cooked right out of it.
 The texture was the weird part though because it contrasted too much with the doughnut dough.

 Upon completing the dapples we realized our stomachs weren’t agreeing with the fried apple slices.
 Unfortunately, it was a day full of disappointments.
 I think this stemmed from the fact that our expectations were vastly different from reality.
 Had we done more research we might have known what we were getting ourselves into.

 Despite my unenthusiastic assessment of the Taylorsville Apple Festival, the other attendees appeared to enjoy their time there.
 I don’t encourage readers to think that my experience is necessarily going to be their experience.
-Events like this are all what each individual makes of it.
+Events like this are all that each individual makes of it.
 I do encourage readers to visit and explore the festival to experience it on their own.